 Anna Page, Graduate Assistant

 Anna Page is the Graduate Assistant for Student Veterans at Duke.
-A Second Lieutenant in the United States Army, Anna serves in the US Army Reserves while pursuing her Master of Divinity at Duke Divinity School.
+A First Lieutenant in the United States Army, Anna serves in the US Army Reserves while pursuing her Master of Divinity at Duke Divinity School.
 She is passionate about building community, developing support systems, and enhancing communication for and between the military population across Duke's schools and programs.
 Though a Northerner at heart, Anna has found a home in North Carolina and is honored to be a part of the efforts in making Duke a military-friendly campus.

 Reservable and Dedicated Space

 The Office of Student Veterans was officially established in 2015 under the direction of Division leadership.
 After years of advocating for the needs of military-affiliated graduate students across campus, the creation and dedication of the office in 2015 signaled more formal recognition and representation of student veterans on Duke’s campus.
 While the office supports those students who have served or are still serving, the Office is nested within the larger Dean of Students Office.

 In Spring 2017, a Graduate Assistant position was created to support the Office of Student Veterans.
 The Office’s work expanded once again in July 2018 when a new Student Development Coordinator position was added to the Dean of Students Office time being dedicated to Student Veteran initiatives.